yashgori20/Docutalk/README.md

 - **Vector Database**: FAISS for fast, semantic search of document chunks.
 - **Language Model (LLM)**: Integration with Gemini LLM for natural language processing.
 - **State Management**: Provider package for efficient state management in Flutter.

+## Usage
+- **Document Upload**: Users can upload PDF or DOCX files from the main screen.
+- **Document Summarization**: Once uploaded, the app generates a summary of the document, which is viewable from the summary panel.
+- **Question-Answering**: Users can ask questions about the document content.
+The app retrieves relevant chunks and provides contextually accurate answers.
+- **Chat History**: Users can view past conversations and retrieve previously generated answers.